21echoes/dot-files/README.md

 Various tune-ups to the Mac OS X system defaults

+## .things_to_install.md

+A list of little tools to make yr compy easier to use

 ## .bash_profile

 * Terse & colorful command line prompt with git status aware prompt